sandipsinha/weatherapi/README.md

 # weatherapi
 A micro script which pulls weather data from api.weathersource.com and creates two APIs to pull weather related data via zip codes(for US only).

+INSTALLATION:
+CLone from git to a directory on your machine.
+Run install.sh.
+Active the virtal environment by running . ve/bin/activate command.
+Run python run.py

+DOCUMENTATION:
 It has 2 end points.

 1. /<int:zipcode>/temperature-stats : If the site is called using for ex. localhost:8080/94566/temeprature-stats